Follow these 9 steps to start using Abstract with your team.

 You can view design files, provide feedback, or handle billing payments directly from Abstract’s web app.

-In Abstract, you’ll organize your Sketch files into Projects.
-Since your team shares Projects, how you divide Sketch files into Projects and name those Projects impacts your entire team.
+In Abstract, you’ll organize your Sketch or Adobe XD files into Projects.
+Since your team shares Projects, how you divide design files into Projects and name those Projects impacts your entire team.

 We recommend organizing your Projects in one of three ways: